RLadiesVicBC/meetups/README.md

 -Join RLadiesVicBC organizing team

 # Meetups for RLadies Victoria, BC
-Please answer this [survey](https://www.surveymonkey.com/r/PKKRWVM)  to best help organizers in deciding topics for our meetup group:
+Please answer this [survey](https://www.surveymonkey.com/r/PKKRWVM)  to best help us in deciding topics for our meetup group.